 What types and amounts of energy are produced in each state?

-The U.S. Energy Information Administration (EIA) has data on the types and amounts of energy produced in each state:
+You can access the most recent available data on the types and amounts of energy produced in each state as follows:

 - Electricity—generation by fuel/energy source